 - Efficiency: The platform ensures that your sales reps use the resources that your marketing team creates—at the right time and in the right way—to enhance sales.

-- Maintenance: The sales enablement platform you deploy must be easy to implement and maintain.
+- Administration: The sales enablement platform you deploy must be easy to implement and maintain.
 If the platform is difficult to maintain or use, it’s about as useful as those preloaded apps on your new iPhone.

 - Affordability: Bloatware comes at a price that goes well beyond the financial.
 Your sales platform must be both affordable and effective.
 You must be able to justify the investment by delivering value that exceeds your investment.